Domiciliary Care services

 We work closely with you, your family and your other health care providers to make sure you are safe, comfortable and connected to the services you need, now and as your needs change.

-If you are a Domiciliary Care client or carer, you can continue to discuss services, or make changes to service arrangements, before and after the transfer using the current phone number – 1300 295 673.
+If you are a Domiciliary Care client or carer, you can discuss services or make changes to service arrangements on 1300 295 673.

-You can also contact RDNS SA for help or details on any of our services – we’re available 24 hours a day, seven days a week:
+You can also contact RDNS SA for help or details on any of our services:

 RDNS SA is part of the Silver Chain Group which also includes Silver Chain in Western Australia, Queensland, Victoria and New South Wales.